You can parse, format, and process the date and time within an expression. Dates use the ISO 8601 format in UTC.

 Note:

 Calculates the number of weeks between input dates.
 The result is negative if <inputDateTime2> is before <inputDateTime1>.
-If either of the input date-time are null, empty, blank or not a valid ISO 8601 format, the value provided for <defaultIfNotDate> is returned.
+If either of the input date-time are null, empty, blank or not a supported ISO 8601 format, the value provided for <defaultIfNotDate> is returned.

 1. #datetime.weeksBetween('2021-01-01T00:00:00Z', '2021-01-01T08:45:00Z', -1)